Spacial/awesome-csirt/CVEsPoCs.md

 * To search (without PoCs): [cve-search](https://github.com/cve-search/cve-search) you can use it off-line too.
 * This is a nice Wrapper:[vFeed](https://github.com/toolswatch/vFeed).
 * Automated Generation of Proofs of Vulnerability with [S2E](https://github.com/S2E/docs/blob/master/src/Tutorials/pov.rst)
+* [SecurityExploits](https://github.com/Semmle/SecurityExploits): This repository contains proof-of-concept exploits developed by the Semmle Security Research Team.
+We always disclose security vulnerabilities responsibly, so this repository only contains exploits for vulnerabilities which have already been fixed and publicly disclosed.

 ## Linux